 Ready to make the switch?
-Drivers nationwide who switch and save with Progressive save over $750 on average.* Get a quote today.
+Drivers nationwide who switch and save with Progressive save nearly $750 on average.* Get an auto insurance quote today.

 Adding comprehensive and collision coverage gives you added protection

-Car insurance rates tend to run higher in New Jersey compared to other states, according to average expenditure data gathered by the NAIC in 2017.
+Auto insurance rates tend to run higher in New Jersey compared to other states, according to average expenditure data gathered by the NAIC in 2018.
 However, rates vary based on many factors like where you live, your driving history, and the limits and coverages you choose.
 Learn more about the factors behind the cost of car insurance.